IBM/aspera-cli/README.md

 ## HTTP proxy for REST

-To specify a HTTP proxy, set the HTTP_PROXY environment variable (or HTTPS_PROXY), those are honoured by Ruby when calling REST APIs.
+To specify a HTTP proxy, set the HTTP_PROXY environment variable (or HTTPS_PROXY), those are honored by Ruby when calling REST APIs.

 ## Proxy auto config